This practice note includes detailed advice on:

 4 Reporting requirements

-There are numerous reporting requirements placed on the practice and on the individuals within it, including the compliance officers, within the Handbook.
+There are numerous reporting requirements placed on the practice and on the individuals within it, including the compliance officers, within the Code of Conduct.
 The Law Society website provides a list of the reporting requirements within the Handbook.

 4.1 Collecting and reporting the required data

-Most practices are likely to collect some of the data required by the SRA but many will need to collect additional data.
-You may wish to consider whether you need to put in place new systems for data collection, and alerts to ensure required data is reported promptly.
-For example, compliance officers will require a system for collecting information about all breaches of the Handbook, and a process for identifying material failures to comply.
-This will include patterns of failure that together amount to constitute a material failure to comply.
+Compliance officers will require a system for collecting information about all breaches of the Code of Conduct, and a process for identifying material failures to comply.
+This will include patterns of failure that together amount to a material failure to comply.
 The SRA has provided guidance on what might be considered material.
-Firms should also consider systems or processes for reporting changes in information about the firm to the SRA, such as changes to management or addresses.
+Firms should also consider systems or processes for reporting changes in information about the firm to the SRA, such as changes to management (names of partners) or office addresses.
+Depending upon the size of your organisation, it maybe sensible to put in place periodic checks on the reliability of your system and the information reported to the SRA.

 The SRA will request additional information from all authorised bodies on an annual basis.